 The Soils and Landscapes Team is involved in research that develops our understanding of soils in New Zealand — particularly the relationship between soils in the landscapes and the effects of climatic and human-induced pressures.
 Our research aims to evaluate risks and inform sustainable solutions to land use and natural resource allocation options.

-The Informatics Team at Landcare Research is a a team of data researchers, software developers, and system engineers with experience in managing specialist science data resources to support natural resource policy and management.
+The Informatics Team at Manaaki Whenua is a a team of data researchers, software developers, and system engineers with experience in managing specialist science data resources to support natural resource policy and management.
 We have particular specialist knowledge of geospatial datasets, data and satellite image analysis, taxonomic data, laboratory data and web-services.